• Skip to primary navigation

 Instructions

-• Using a sharp knife, carefully cut kernels off the ears of corn, placing them into a food processor or blender, along with the milk.
+• Using a sharp knife, carefully cut kernels off each ear of corn, placing the kernels into a food processor or blender, along with the milk.
+Discard cobs.

-• Process until corn is rendered into small pieces.
-Pour into a saucepan.
+• Process corn kernels until they are rendered into small pieces.
+Pour into a medium saucepan.

 • Once mixture has steeped, run it through a fine mesh strainer, and into a clean saucepan.
-Discard the corn pulp.
+Discard solids (corn pulp).

 • Heat mixture over medium just to a simmer once again.